 Your Google ranking (part of your Google My Business profile) is the most visible indication of reputation your business has.
 Don’t leave it up to chance.

 There are two types of people who seek out writing reviews: People who love your business, and people who hate it.
 For medical practices, it can be tough to get people to love their experience.
 But, they can like it.
 And they can prefer it to other practices they may have been to.
 Moving these people to action will help you increase your rating.

 It would also make you more immune to the once-in-a-while angry lunatic that writes a terrible review.
-While you can’t incentivize people to leave reviews, you can make it as easy for them as possible.
-Read more: How to Get More Google Reviews Using Neuroscience
+While you can’t incentivize people to leave reviews, you can make it as easy for them as possible. (read: How Reputation Management for Medical Practices Pays For Itself)

 12. Improve Website SEO